imdfl/create-yaspp/README.md

 Package for creating a [`Yaspp`](https://github.com/imdfl/yaspp) web site

 To use this package, you do not need to install it.
 Simply `cd` to the folder in which you want to create your `yaspp` project
 (preferably an empty one) and run the command `npx create-yaspp`.
 You can also specify a different project folder.
-Note that the script **will not proceed** if the project folder is not empty.
+Note that the script **will not proceed** if the project contains a file/folder named like an asset that `create-yaspp` needs to copy.

     $ npx create-yaspp [...arguments]

 ## Command line options

 ### Runtime Options
 - `--dryrun`: Dry run.
-Print all the steps and the resulting configuration.
+Print all the steps.
 - `--auto`: If the configuration process involves interaction with the user, then `create-yaspp` will use the values provided in the command line without prompting the user for input.
 - `--target <path/to/target/folder>`: absolute or relative path of the folder in which the project will be created.
-Defaults to current working directory. **The target directory must be empty**.
+Defaults to current working directory. **The target directory should not contain** any file or folder named like an asset that the script needs to create.
+- `--no-install`: Don't make the sample site publish-ready by running the initialization scripts in it.
+You can perform this step yourself by running `yarn init-clean` or `yarn init-site` in the created project folder.

 ### Project Configuration Options